mathesh-me/cks-prep-documentation/Day-1/k8s-security-primitives.md

 #### Securing Hosts

 - Infrastructure that helps run Kubernetes clusters, such as virtual machines or bare-metal servers, should be secured.
 This includes hardening the operating system, applying security patches, and ensuring that only necessary services are running.
-- Disabling root access and password-based authentication and use SSH key-based authentication.
+- Disabling root access and password-based authentication
+- Enabling SSH key-based authentication.

 > If the host is compromised, the entire Kubernetes cluster can be at risk.